soulHRsell/OnlineShop/README.md

 # MVC_Shoping_Card
-.Net OnlineShop Project With SqlServer DataBase And Dapper ORM For Resume
+.Net MVC OnlineShop Project With SqlServer DataBase And Dapper ORM For Resume